0nix/ggj21/twine/evidence_questioning.md

 Sergeant Bayer does a double take, surprised by this determination.
 "I have to say Lieutenant, that's not what I would expec-"

 "No, no. Sergeant you misunderstand me."
 Lieutenant Sessler interrupts, savoring his words as they come out of his mouth.
 "Allow me to give you the full view of what you are doing by sabotaging this operation.
-At nine-hundred hours Monday last week we discovered a suspicious package in the perimeter of Waldsiedlung.
+At nine-hundred hours Monday last week a joint effort between Divisions IX and II discovered a suspicious package in the perimeter of Waldsiedlung.
 We investigate it, and we found a bomb.
 A dud, but, a bomb nonetheless."

 Sergeant Bayer tries to intervene yet again.
 "Lieutenant, you are releasing information that the Agent has no clearance to hear!"

-"Bayer, I am trying to salvage this operation and you just cannot wait to set a criminal free!
+"Bayer, I am trying to salvage this operation and you just cannot wait to set a criminal free.
 At the very least you will see to it that I give the scumbag in front of us a good reason to keep his job and his life!"
 Lieutenant Sessler bellows.
 Sergeant Bayer tightens his fists and starts to redden in the face.

 "A bomb was going to detonate in the innermost sanctum of our Party.
-It was going to kill people, and injure who knows how many.
+It was going to kill and injure people, who knows how many.
 The bomb has the makings of United Left, the organization that Hassel _is_ a part of.
 So, I give you one last chance, Agent.
 You will shape up and demonstrate your usefulness to this organization, or you will be processed for treason.
 You have no other options."
 Lieutenant Sessler says, looking to meet your gaze on every random eye movement you make.

 Sergeant Bayer takes a deep breath and relaxes his fists.
 "A -- frankly gross -- lapse in classified information aside, you are required to report what you see Agent.
 If you cannot find anything truly worthy of writing down, then your continued involvement in this operation was a hindrance instead of an asset.
 We will see something tomorrow.
 You will report on the next proceedings, or I will step aside and allow Lieutenant Sessler to make good on his threats.
-He is your immediate superior officer, after all.
+He is your immediate superior officer, and will not spend one second stopping what he will do to you.
 Is that clear?"

 You nod in agreement.